China: Sandstorm engulfs town in Gansu province | DW | 27.04.2021

 Where does the sand come from?

-China suffers from enormous dust storms each spring when sand is lifted from the Gobi desert in the north of the country and Mongolia.
+China suffers from enormous sandstorms each spring when sand is lifted from the Gobi desert in the north of the country and Mongolia.
 It is then dumped onto cities as far away as Shandong on the eastern coast and elsewhere across Asia.

 The sand is lifted from the Gobi desert in the north